Vubere/Post/backend/README.md

-# Backend Repository for Blog App by Victor Ubere
+# Backend Repository for post App by Victor Ubere

 ## Tools